On remote, mountainous farms run mainly by indigenous farmers, you can find a gem that is often overlooked growing strong: Mexican coffee.

 Many native Mexicans call Chiapas home, but it is also the poorest country, with a GDP per capita of US$7,249 in 2016.

 The location of Chiapas and the climatic conditions set it apart from Veracruz.
 “There are similarities between the coffee farms in Chiapas and Veracruz in terms of cultivation practices and varieties,” says Edy.
 Yet, beyond that, he assures me that you will taste notes of chocolate, nuts, citrus, and lemon, along with a round, long-lasting body.

 Slotting as neatly as a piece of the jigsaw, Oaxaca borders the downside of Veracruz and the top of Chiapas, while the Pacific Ocean lies to the west.
 Its coffee farms are typically between 900 and 1,650 m.a.s.l.

 Although it is the least technologically advanced in Mexico’s major coffee-producing regions, Edy reminds me that Oaxacan coffees are unique and high in demand.
-They seem to be sweet with caramel overtones, orange acidity, notes of yellow fruit, creamy body, and floral hints.
+They seem sweet with caramel overtones, orange acidity, notes of yellow fruit, creamy body, and floral hints.

 Many farmers here are resisting modernization in favor of traditional methods of cultivation.
 You can find 80-year-old farms working just as they did in the 1940s, while Edy reports that 70percent of the varieties are traditional in the region.